 What is Samsung Smart Call?

 Smart Call is a joint effort between Samsung and Hiya to keep fraudulent calls and spammers off your Galaxy device.
-It relies on Hiya’s automatic detection technology to classify calls as soon as your phone begins to ring.
+It relies on Hiya’s automated detection technology to classify calls as soon as your phone begins to ring.
 Your phone will split all incoming calls into one of four categories: Caller ID, Not suspected as spam, Suspected spam, and Potential fraud.

 You can technically answer calls from any of the four categories if you really want to talk to a scammer.
 If you’d rather keep life simple, Samsung offers a button at the bottom of your screen to block and report numbers easily.

 However, Smart Call goes even further than keeping unwanted calls at bay and offering caller ID.
-Your phone can utilize the same technology to identify those wanted calls, and in some cases, provide a reason for the call.
+Your phone can utilize the same technology to identify those wanted calls and, in some cases, provide a reason for the call.
 For example, if you’re getting some work done on your car, Smart Call can determine when the garage calls and let you know what to expect.